 - Certificates based on CryptoAPI next generation (CNG) keys and key storage providers are not supported.
 This means you must use a certificate based on a CSP (cryptographic service provider) and not a KSP (key storage provider).

 Name resolution for federation servers

-- Set up DNS records for the AD FS federation service name (e.g. sts.contoso.com) for both the intranet (your internal DNS server) and the extranet (public DNS through your domain registrar).
-For the intranet DNS record ensure that you use A records and not CNAME records.
+- Set up DNS records for the AD FS federation service name (for example sts.contoso.com) for both the intranet (your internal DNS server) and the extranet (public DNS through your domain registrar).
+For the intranet DNS record, ensure that you use A records and not CNAME records.
 This is required for windows authentication to work correctly from your domain joined machine.

 - If you are deploying more than one AD FS server or Web Application Proxy server, then ensure that you have configured your load balancer and that the DNS records for the AD FS federation service name (for example sts.contoso.com) point to the load balancer.